wangtao0101/vscode-js-import/README.md

 # TODO
 Currently in beta, there are a lot of work to do;
-- [ ] full suport in node_modules, currently only extract export form main file
+- [x] full suport in node_modules, only extract export form main file and support module.exports = require('./lib/React')
 - [x] full support import statement, such as 'feedline' in import statement
 - [x] option for insert position (ability to skip flow, Copyright, Lisence comment in top of file), currently we just insert statement into fisrtline.
 - [ ] sort import statement by eslint rule, deal with comment